ktbs/ktbs/doc/source/tutorials/model-rest-turtle.rst

        :hasRelationDomain <#ChannelEvent> ;
        :hasRelationRange <#OpenChannel> .

-This new trace model can be represented by the following UML diagramm:
+This new trace model can be represented by the following UML diagram:

 Here is a UML representation of the Trace Model we will create.
 This is a minimal trace model of a typical online chat activity.